jamars/commitlint-in-docker/README.md

 or pull from dockerhub with

-`docker pull jamars/commitlint-in-docker:0.1.0`
+`docker pull jamars/commitlint-in-docker:0.1.2`

 The repo contains an example of a `commit-msg` git hook that can be used to lint commit messages.
-Modify it as you wish and copy it to your git repo's `.git\hooks`.
+Modify it as you wish and copy it to your git repo's `.git/hooks`.